Axiotes's Comments

 What do you think of Da Undatakah?
 Is that ever going to work?

-Best Hearthstone Decks - Standard Meta Tier List - Perils in Paradise (October 2024)
+Best Hearthstone Decks - Standard Meta Tier List - The Great Dark Beyond (November 2024)

 Hahahahahahahaha!
 Awesome reply!